Rise Relentless – My Journey of Struggle, Survival, and Redemption

 When I was diagnosed with breast cancer and was told I would need a mastectomy, I never imagined the profound journey that lay ahead…

 When I was diagnosed with breast cancer and was told I would need a mastectomy, I never imagined the profound journey that lay ahead.
 What began as a medical necessity evolved into a transformative process of grief, healing, and self-discovery—one that found its expression in the art inked into my skin.
-My chest and back tattoo, created by the immensely talented Katie Mizuna, became the centerpiece of this journey, symbolizing not just survival but the reclamation of my identity and power.
+My chest and back tattoo, created by the immensely talented Katie Mizuno, became the centerpiece of this journey, symbolizing not just survival but the reclamation of my identity and power.

 From the moment I reached out to Katie, I knew she would play an integral role in my healing.
 Her artistry and intuitive understanding of the human spirit were evident during our first consultation.
 When she shared her initial designs, I felt an immediate connection.
 Her vision perfectly captured my story—an homage to my journey through loss and rebirth, a rite of passage, and an authentic expression of the woman I was becoming.